TheAttentionSeeker5050/Ecommerce-site-go-nextjs/Readme.md

 The client folder contains the client-side application developed with Next.js.
 This folder structure follows the conventions of Next.js applications and can be customized based on your specific requirements.
 It includes the public folder for static assets and the src folder for source code files.
 Explanation of the updated project structure:

 - src: This is the root directory for your source code.
-- pages: This directory contains the page components for your application.
-Each .tsx file within this directory represents a page in your Next.js application.
+- pages: This directory contains the app route components for your application.
+Each page.tsx file within this directory represents a route in your Next.js application.
 You can create additional pages as needed.
-- components: This directory is for reusable UI components that are used across multiple pages or sections of your application.
+- components: This directory is for reusable UI components and wrappers that are used across multiple pages or sections of your application.
-- api: This directory contains the API-related files and components.
+- functions: This directory contains the API-related files and components.
     - handlers: This directory contains the request handlers for different API routes.
 You can have separate handler files for different entities or resource types (e.g., userHandler.ts, productHandler.ts, etc.).
-    - middlewares: This directory contains the middleware functions for handling common tasks such as authentication, input validation, error handling, etc.
     - validators: This directory contains the validation functions or modules for input validation.
 You can have separate validator files for different entities or resource types (e.g., userValidator.ts, productValidator.ts, etc.).
-- routes: This directory contains the route configuration files for mapping URLs to their respective handlers.
-The index.ts file can serve as the main entry point for defining and exporting the routes.
+- data: mainly to store redux stuff
 - utils: This directory can be used to store utility functions or helper modules that are used throughout your application.
-- types: This directory can be used to define TypeScript type declarations for your application.
-The index.ts file can serve as a central place to export all your custom type definitions.
-- App.tsx: This is the main component that serves as the entry point for your Next.js application.
-It typically includes the layout structure and wraps around the pages.
-- index.tsx: This is the file responsible for rendering the Next.js application and mounting it into the HTML document.

 ### Server